Florida Conviction Vacated

 A criminal conviction can be incredibly stressful and frightening.
 However, the ability to seek relief after a conviction can help ensure that the justice system operates properly, and means that a conviction is not necessarily the final word on the matter.

-If you or a loved one has been charged with a crime or have questions about your criminal law case, contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or a loved one has been charged with a crime or have questions about your criminal law case, contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.